Nastel/TNT4J/README.md

 ### Measurements & Metrics
 TNT4J is not just about logging messages, it is also about measurements and metrics such as response time, CPU, memory, block/wait times as well as user defined metrics.
 TNT4J lets you report metrics at the time of the logged event.
-Below is an example of creating a snapshot (collection of metrics) and relate it to an activity:
+Below is an example of creating a snapshot (collection of metrics) and attaching it to an activity:
 ```java
 // post processing of activity: enrich activity with application metrics
 TrackingLogger logger = TrackingLogger.getInstance(this.getClass());